“Hey hey, ho ho!

 Hatred and Your Story

-Perhaps you have been the subject of a wrong story and experienced others’ hatred and discrimination.
+Perhaps you have been the subject of a wrong story and experienced antisemitism or others’ hatred and discrimination.
 I’m sorry for your experience.
 Your pain is real.
 Your feelings are real.
 For you, the story of your experience is real.
 You don’t have to pretend it didn’t happen.
 Acknowledge it.
 Grieve it.
 But if you want to move forward, don’t wait for “the other side of the story” to even the score.
 Through intentional, consistent efforts to show love and good will, you will tell an even better story.

 Article by Cam Edwards